CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 -   Regular expressions are used to check if helper function names and their parameters are valid.
 Parsing function will evaluate each helper function.
-Parser should also check if values outputted by the translation rule matches "targetAttributeType".
+Parser should also check if values outputted by the translation rule matches “targetAttributeType”.
--   The translation engine should stop by default if "descUpToDateWithRules" is set to FALSE for any target attribute.
+-   The translation engine should stop by default if “descUpToDateWithRules” is set to FALSE for any target attribute.
     This behavior is configurable.

 #### Logging and Resuming